158 Comments

 An episode of Nova tells the mystery of the doomed 19th century British that disappeared on their expedition to discover and map the Northwest Passage.

 Halfway through the episode the narrator mentions the Inuit people who inhabit the islands and the northern edge of the North American continent.
 Immediately, I thought, "I bet they know what happened."
-For a hundred and 170 years, nobody bothered to listen.
+For a hundred and seventy years, nobody bothered to listen.

 With the modern technology of the 21st century, the wreckage was found.
 Right where generations of oral history said it was.